Trudeau In Florida To Meet Trump As Tariff Threats Loom - UrduPoint

 Trudeau In Florida To Meet Trump As Tariff Threats Loom

-Palm Beach, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Canadian Prime Minister Justin Trudeau traveled to Florida on Friday for a dinner with Donald Trump at the president-elect's Mar-a-Lago estate, as the incoming US leader promised tariffs on Canadian imports.
+Palm Beach, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Canadian Prime Minister Justin Trudeau arrived in Florida on Friday for a dinner with Donald Trump at the president-elect's Mar-a-Lago estate, as the incoming US leader promised tariffs on Canadian imports.

 Flight trackers had first spotted a jet broadcasting the prime minister's callsign making its way to the southern US state.
 A Canadian government source later told AFP that the two leaders were dining together.